 Academic publishing companies print and distribute scholarship in journal, book, or thesis form.
 As a PhD, you will likely be familiar with the journals and presses in your discipline.

 The industry is currently experiencing several changes.
 First, university budget cuts and increased journal costs are putting pressure on publishers.
 University budget cuts have reduced library budgets and subsidies to university publishers.
 The humanities have been particularly aﬀected by this pressure.
 When libraries can’t aﬀord to buy monographs, presses are less able to publish them.
 Second, open-access is changing publication models, especially in the sciences.
-Academic publishing will continue to adapt to this shift in coming years.
+Academic publishing will continue to adapt to this shift in the coming years.

 You might also consider the ﬁeld of educational publishing.
 These companies publish materials for secondary schools, colleges and universities, and training programs.
 These include textbooks, indexes and abstracts, and study guides.
 Unlike academic presses, educational publishers are for-proﬁt companies.